jbmilgrom/blogg/src/post/identity-state-time.md

 <figcaption>The output of this program depends only on its input.
 </figcaption>

 since they produce the same output provided the same input.
-Some real programs also simply produce output based on input.
-Compilers, for example, must output the same binaries provided the same input files.
+Some real programs also are designed to produce output based on input.
+Ideally, compilers output the same binaries provided the same input files, for example.
 More frequently, however, programs require state, and the current state of the program, _together_ with any user input, will determine the next state or output of the program.
 The current balance, for example, is crucial to calculating any subsequent balance post withdrawal.
 ATM machines are stateful programs.

 ## Stateful Object-Oriented Programs

-> Modeling with objects is powerful and intuitive, largely because this matches the perception of interacting with a world of which we are part. — SICP Section 3.5.5
+> Modeling with objects is powerful and intuitive, largely because this matches the perception of interacting with a world of which we are part. — [SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3.5.5

 Object-oriented programming provides intuitive building-blocks for creating stateful programs.
 An ATM program, for example, that allows the user to set a “withdrawal amount” and effect a withdraw,